ThomasK33/bachelor-thesis-docs/docs/Network Topology Aware Scheduler/Scheduling Using Extended Resources.md

 One can add networking-related information to a node's ingress and egress capacities and allocatable amounts by utilizing Extended Resources.

+Those can either be added manually, by a controller or using a device plugin.[^6]

 ## Shortcomings

 > **Note:** Extended resources cannot be overcommitted, so request and limit must be equal if both are present in a container spec.[^5]